ByAUJay

 - On the source chain:

-- Immediately attest new prices via a DON/DVN quorum and publish a small, chain-agnostic commitment (Merkle root of updates).
+- Right off the bat, attest to those new prices using a DON/DVN quorum, and then publish a little chain-agnostic commitment (think Merkle root of updates).

 - Off-chain aggregator:

-- Maintain a rolling recursive proof (folding scheme) that proves “every update included so far is signed by quorum and matches the source commitment.”
+- Keep a rolling recursive proof (it’s a folding scheme) that guarantees “every update included so far is signed by the quorum and matches the source commitment.”

-- Emit a fresh compressed head every block (Ethereum) or every 250–500 ms (fast chains).
+- Pop out a fresh, compressed head every block (for Ethereum) or every 250-500 ms if you’re on faster chains.

 - Destination chains:

-- Every N seconds or M updates, submit the latest aggregated proof head; verify once (~275–350k gas) and mark all included updates as cryptographically proven.
+- Every N seconds or after M updates, send in the latest aggregated proof head; do a single verification (~275-350k gas) and mark all the included updates as cryptographically proven.

-- Use blobs when available; otherwise, keep calldata small by referencing Merkle commitments.
+- Use blobs when they’re available; if not, try to keep the calldata small by just referencing those Merkle commitments.

 - Result: